Spirit of India

 Group Leader Description

-All Discovery Adventures group trips are accompanied by one of our expert CEOs (Chief Experience Officers).
-The aim of the CEO is to take the hassle out of your travels and to help you have the best trip possible.
+All Discovery Adventures group trips are accompanied by one of our group leaders.
+The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 They will provide information on the places you are travelling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.
-CEOs are experts in their region with a broad, general knowledge of the countries visited on the trip, including historical, cultural, religious and social aspects.
-We also use local expert guides where we think more specific knowledge will add to the enjoyment of the places we are visiting- we think it's the best of both worlds.
+While not being guides in the traditional sense you can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious and social aspects.
+We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting- we think it's the best of both worlds.

 What to Take